| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 job late in the race, by last year's series champ.
 The cushion was a handful but the fast

 way around.
 The car was fast and I finished ahead of some very good cars.
+The third place finish in the heat put me outside pole in the dash.

 The four lap race would let me test a setup change for the feature.
 Before we got on the